Innsbruck to Bolzano

 Standard touring bike

-The standard touring rental bikes are 7 or 24-speed bikes.
-There are two types of frames available, a men's frame or a unisex frame.
+The standard touring rental bikes are 7 speed unisex or 21-speed.
+There are two types of frames available for the 21-speed bike, a men's frame or a unisex frame.
 These bikes also feature:

 - Aluminum rims